 1. Darwin’s Fox

-This fox coined its name from their discovery by the famous scientist Charles Darwin.
-The endangered species was first observed in Chile on Darwin’s famous voyage around the world.
-Only an average of 600 are still alive today.
+This fox coined its name from their discovery by the famous scientist, Charles Darwin.
+This now endangered species was first observed in Chile on Darwin’s famous voyage around the world way back in 1834!
+It’s thought that there are only around 600 still alive today.

 Learn More: Animalia